StetHD/tarifa-book/configuration/index.md

 # Configuration

-An app has always multiples configurations; for example, the dev configuration is different from the production one.
-On the dev configuration your code may need to talk to local API and may have some more debugging stuff.
-On the other side, the production configuration will allow access to production API.
+In tarifa, a configuration is a json object representing the settings of the app for a particular state of the project, like for example the staging or the production states.
+Each configuration is described `tarifa.json` file on the root of a tarifa project.

-When creating a tarifa project, the cli will generate the following configurations for each wanted platforms:
+When creating a tarifa project with `tarifa create`, tarifa will create the following configurations: **_default_**, **_dev_**, **_stage_**, **_prod_**.

-* **_default_**
-* **_dev_**
-* **_stage_**
-* **_prod_**
+You can add or delete any configuration you like.
+The **_default_** configuration allows to call tarifa without specifying any name.

+By default, the **_stage_** configuration is defined to be used for hockeyapp deployements (and ad-hoc distribution siging process on ios).

-These configurations are just naming conventions, you can add any configurations you need and each configuration allows the build of an unic app.
+These configurations are just naming conventions, you can add any configurations you need and each configuration allows the build an unic app.

-## **_default_** configuration

-The default configuration is the configuration builded if any configuration is given to the tarifa cli.

-## **_dev_** configuration

-The developpement configuration, all watch stuff will be filled hier if needed.

-## **_stage_** configuration

-By default, this configuration is be made uploadable on hockeyapp by tarifa if wanted.

-## **_prod_** configuration

-By default, this configuration is the production one.